understandable-machine-intelligence-lab/Quantus/CONTRIBUTING.md

 ```
 For a complete overview of the possible testing scopes, please refer to `pytest.ini`.
 ### Documentation
 Make sure to add docstrings to every class, method and function that you add to the codebase.
-The docstring should include a descriptions of all parameters and returns.
+The docstring should include a description of all parameters and returns.
 Use the existing documentation as an example.
 TODO: Automatic docstring generation.

 ### Before You Create a Pull Request